yssource/rhai/README.md

 ```

 ### Overriding `print` and `debug` with callback functions

+When embedding Rhai into an application, it is usually necessary to trap `print` and `debug` output
+(for logging into a tracking log, for example).

 ```rust
 // Any function or closure that takes an &str argument can be used to override